cyclejs-community/component-combinators/test/fsm_specs.md

 # FSM specifications
 ## Contracts
-- The `EV_INIT` event is reserved and cannot be used in user-defined event configuration
-- The seed state is `S_INIT` and is reserved and cannot be used in user-defined state configuration
+x The `EV_INIT` event is reserved and cannot be used in user-defined event configuration x The seed state is `S_INIT` and is reserved and cannot be used in user-defined state configuration
 - For the `INIT` event, there MUST be a defined success/error transition
-- States MAY be associated to entry action which is the instantiation of a component
-- A transition MUST move the state machine to a distinct state (no internal transition)
-- A transition MAY have an action response guard
-- A transition MAY have an event guard x If a transition does not have an action response guard, it is equivalent to having a guard which always passes x If a transition does not have a event guard, it is equivalent to having a guard which always passes x If a transition between two states have one or several action response guards, then for any incoming events ONE (and only one) of the guards MUST pass. (cant have two components instantiated at the same time) x If a transition between two states have one or several event guards, then for any incoming events AT MOST ONE of the guards MAY pass. (cant have two actions triggered at the same time - all guards can also fail)
+- States MAY be associated to entry action which is the instantiation of a component x A transition MAY have an action response guard x A transition MAY have an event guard x If a transition does not have an action response guard, it is equivalent to having a guard which always passes x If a transition does not have a event guard, it is equivalent to having a guard which always passes x If a transition between two states have one or several action response guards, then for any incoming events, at least ONE of the guards MUST pass.
-- guard predicates MUST be pure functions - or more relaxly have side-effects which do not affect the evaluation of other guards for the same event
-- Run To Completion (RTC) semantics : a state machine completes processing of each event before it can start processing the next event
+- guard predicates MUST be pure functions - or more relaxly have side-effects which do not affect the evaluation of other guards for the same event x Run To Completion (RTC) semantics : a state machine completes processing of each event before it can start processing the next event
 - Additional events occurring while the state machine is busy processing an event are dropped x FSM configured functions MUST NOT modify the model object parameter that they receive - to prevent this the implementation could pass a clone of the model object, or use inmutable models x an action request MAY take a special zero value which indicates no request (zero driver)
 - the state machine keeps a journal of the modification of its model (history of update operations together with the transitions taken) for debugging purposes or else
-- in the transition definition, only one event per origin state mapping to target states, i.e.
-(origin_state, event, target_State)
-- all configured functions must be synchronous and not throw (event guard, action guard, event functions, etc.) :: use tryCatch??
+- all configured functions must be synchronous
+- there MUST be an init event and transition configured
 - if action request has zero driver, then the request field MUST be null
-- there MUST be an init event and transition configured
-- if action request, then it is only ONE value passed in the specified driver
-- if action request is none then transition_evaluation.action_guard MUST be Null
+- if action request is none then `transition_evaluation.action_guard` MUST be Null
 - an action request MUST have an action response associated i.e. no write-only driver
 - if an action request features a driver name, that driver name MUST be found in the sources
 - state defined in transition array MUST exist in state definition
 - the Init state MUST be associated ONLY with transition featuring INIT events NOTE THAT AN FSM WITH EVENT GUARD SUCH THAT INIT EVENT FAILS WILL REMAIN IN LIMBO (INIT_STATE) AS INIT EVENT WILL NOT BE REPEATED
- - In states definition, the init state MUST NOT be used

 ## Behaviour
 When we refer to an event, we implicitly refer to an event configured to be handled by a FSM.